rudzainy/rudzainy.github.io/_posts/2024-09-05-the-framework.md

 ### Localization Capabilities

 Our framework supports Malaysia’s multilingual environment by providing localized language support for Malay, Mandarin, and Tamil.
 This localization enables the platform to cater to diverse communities and ensures inclusivity.
+More local languages and dialects can be progressively added in the future.

-For instance, **BALAI RAYA** could be used by community groups to provide localized support and discussions in their native languages.
+For instance, **BALAI RAYA** could be used by community groups to provide localized support and discussions in their native languages, while a translation feature can help bridge the language barrier and allow other Malaysians to offer aid when necessary.

 ---

 ## Conclusion and Future Roadmap

-The framework laid out in this paper addresses Malaysia’s growing need for a privacy-first, locally-hosted digital communication system.
+The framework laid out in this proposal addresses Malaysia’s growing need for a privacy-first, locally-hosted digital communication system.
 As digital needs evolve, our roadmap includes:
 - Incorporating **AI-driven insights** into **BUFFET** for smarter analytics.
 - Expanding **BIODATA** into a national identity management platform.
 - Collaborating with universities and businesses to continuously improve and add new features.

 Our vision is for Malaysia to lead Southeast Asia in digital sovereignty and privacy-first technology development.
+This framework can easily be replicated and assimilated into any community of any size, as proven by Meta's business model.
+If Meta boleh, Malaysia pun boleh!

 ---